 Today I’m gonna show you how I built your own Pet Feeder and integrated it with a Smart Home.
-Without further ado, let’s get down to business!
+Without any further ado, let’s get down to business!

 The idea of Smart Homes is to facilitate everyday routine activities.
 One of them undoubtedly is pet feeding.
 Automatic “Smart” Pet Feeder integrated with the Smart System in your home gives many possibilities for doing it.